Rites of Passage for a Model Railway - Introducing the Series, Themes and Aspects

-The 'saga' begins.
-It'll be like Homer's Iliad, looking here, delving there.
-The web helps a lot with research these days
+The 'saga' begins like Homer's Iliad, looking here, delving there.
+The web helps a lot with research, this series is here to help find your way in the maze

 Why 'Rites of Passage'?